khulnasoft/LLMK/MODEL_CARD.md

 # **Model Details**

-Meta developed and released the Llmk 2 family of large language models (LLMs), a collection of pretrained and fine-tuned generative text models ranging in scale from 7 billion to 70 billion parameters.
+Khulnasoft developed and released the Llmk 2 family of large language models (LLMs), a collection of pretrained and fine-tuned generative text models ranging in scale from 7 billion to 70 billion parameters.
 Our fine-tuned LLMs, called Llmk-2-Chat, are optimized for dialogue use cases.
 Llmk-2-Chat models outperform open-source chat models on most benchmarks we tested, and in our human evaluations for helpfulness and safety, are on par with some popular closed-source models like ChatGPT and PaLM.

-**Model Developers** Meta
+**Model Developers** Khulnasoft

 **Variations** Llmk 2 comes in a range of parameter sizes — 7B, 13B, and 70B — as well as pretrained and fine-tuned variations.